Jaden Springer

-Jaden Tyree Springer (born September 25, 2002) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+Jaden Tyree Springer (born September 25, 2002) is an American professional basketball player for the Birmingham Squadron of the NBA G League.
 He played college basketball for the Tennessee Volunteers.
+Springer was drafted by the Philadelphia 76ers in 2021.
+As a reserve with the 2023–24 Boston Celtics, Springer won an NBA championship.

-Early life and high school career
+Early life

 While in eighth grade, Springer played varsity basketball for Lighthouse Christian School in Antioch, Tennessee, averaging a team-high 19 points and 3.5 rebounds per game.
 In his first two years of high school, he played for Rocky River High School in Mint Hill, North Carolina, being drawn by head basketball coach Jermaine Walker despite academic and disciplinary concerns about the school.
 In his freshman season, Springer averaged 21.8 points, 9.4 rebounds and five assists per game and led his team to its first state tournament appearance.
 As a sophomore, he averaged 24.7 points, 10.2 rebounds, 2.4 steals and 2.4 blocks per game, helping Rocky River reach the Class 4A state semifinals.
 He was named Southwestern 4A Player of the Year.

 Entering his junior and senior seasons, Springer transferred to IMG Academy in Bradenton, Florida.
 He joined one of the best teams in the country and became teammates with top recruits Armando Bacot, Josh Green and Jeremiah Robinson-Earl.
 As a junior, Springer averaged 15.6 points, four rebounds and four assists, helping his team win GEICO High School Nationals.
 He scored 26 points in a 74–73 semifinal win over Montverde Academy.
 In his senior season, Springer averaged 17.4 points, 5.5 rebounds and 5.1 assists per game for IMG.
 He played through an ankle injury throughout the season and was in turn sidelined from some games.
 Springer was selected to play in the McDonald's All-American Game, which was canceled due to the COVID-19 pandemic.